Tpm0/CobaltTools/README.md

 1. dectohex(a)
-   first function in the tool box, it will turn an int into a hex value then return it as a string
+   it will turn an int into a hex value then return it as a string
 2. hextodec(a)
    Work in progress!